gparmer/anr_booting_up/README.md

 If you're asking if you should devote your time to a "dead game", spend some time with it and judge for yourself.
 There are six years of cards, near infinite decklists, and hundreds are articles.
 You will not be bored.
+There are playgroups around the world that still meet up and play Netrunner.
 There are simple resources for printing out proxies so that you can dive right in.
 And NISEI is dead-set on keeping the meta interesting.